JonathanWilbur/mueller-report/volume1.md

 it was unlawful to make a false statement; and the false statement was material.
 See, e.g., United States v.
 Smith, 831 F.3d 1207, 1222 n.27 (9th Cir.
-2017) (listing elements); see also Ninth circuit pattern instruction 8.73 & cmt. (explaining that the section 1001 jury instruction was modified in light of the department of justice's position that the phrase "knowingly and willfully " in the statute requires the defendant's knowledge that his or her conduct was unlawful).
+2017) (listing elements); see also Ninth circuit pattern instruction 8.73 & cmt. (explaining that the section 1001 jury instruction was modified in light of the department of justice's position that the phrase "knowingly and willfully" in the statute requires the defendant's knowledge that his or her conduct was unlawful).
 In the D.C. circuit, the government must prove that the statement was actually false; a statement that is misleading but "literally true" does not satisfy section 1001 (a)(2).
 See United States v.
 Milton, 8 F.3d 39, 45